tdarshana/react-electron-starter/README.md

 ###### Note:

-<small>This project is created from the sources of [building-an-electron-application-with-create-react-app](https://www.freecodecamp.org/news/building-an-electron-application-with-create-react-app-97945861647c "Building an Electron application with create-react-app")</small>
+<small>This project is created from the sources of [Building an Electron application with create-react-app](https://www.freecodecamp.org/news/building-an-electron-application-with-create-react-app-97945861647c)</small>